Minimuino/thumbstick-deadzones/README.md

     return Vector2(cos(new_angle), sin(new_angle)) * input_magnitude
 ```

 Here `target_direction` is the direction we want to point at for any stick input that falls within the range `[target_direction - angle_range, target_direction + angle_range]`.
 But in order to have a smooth transition and keep all stick input values reachable, we have to scale the rest of the input space, just like we did before.
 As you can see in the image above, a quarter of the circle is fully colored in plain pink.
 That means any value in that quarter will be translated to (-1, -1) keeping its original vector length.
 The rest of the circle contains a scaled view of the input space: all possible directions different from (-1, -1) are compressed to fit only 3/4 of a circle.
-In order to avoid distortion and keep the blue/red zones closer to the vertical/horizontal axes, an easing function shall be applied between the adjustment zone and the rest of the circle, but in this example I prefer to keep it simple.
+In order to avoid distortion and keep the blue/red zones aligned with the vertical/horizontal axes, an easing function shall be applied between the adjustment zone and the rest of the circle, but in this example I prefer to keep it simple.

 The idea behind this code is to see the stick input vector as an angle and use a function like this one to map all possible values from one input space to another.